foss-for-synopsys-dwc-arc-processors/gsl-for-synopsys/README.md

    source setup.sh -check
    ```
    6. **README.md**
-   It's the file you are reading now.
+   This file.
    7. GSL original build system scripts
    Original GSL build system is based on Autoconf.
 There are a lot of configuration files with extensions `*.in`, `*.am`.
-They are not used and were left in repo just for information purpose
+They are not used in this package and are left in the repo for information purpose
-   There are several original BASH scripts which are not used too.
+   There are also several original BASH scripts which are not used.

 ### 4. Design specific
    1. Environment variable `EV_GSL_HOME` should be set and point to top `gsl-for-synopsys` folder